ZhuBicen/zhubicen.github.io/README.md

 ## need hugo installed

-## How to start a new article
+## How to start a new article, using page bundle

 ```
+1. mkdir -p content/posts/my-new-post
-1. hugo new content posts/xxx.md
+2. hugo new posts/my-new-post/index.md
+3. ensure images under my-new-post dir
 2. edit the md
 3. After done change the draft status to False